 Key Specs: Base package includes 3 entry sensors, 1 motion sensor, keypad | Additional options: entry & motion sensors, smoke detector, camera, thermostat | Smart Home Support: Xfinity X1, Z-Wave | Monitoring Contract: 3 years (with financing) | Monitoring Fee: $39.95 per month (2-year contract)

-Through Xfinity, Comcast offers home security mainly as an additional service for its cable TV customers, but it is also available to anyone in its coverage area.
-The base home system that the company offers includes a decent selection of features, with the entry sensors, one motion sensor and a touch-screen control center for $360.
+Xfinity Home is the best home security system for Comcast Internet and cable TV customers, but it is also available to anyone in its coverage area.
+The base home system that the company offers includes a decent selection of features, with three entry sensors, one motion sensor and a touch-screen control center for $360.

 For larger houses, there is a $480 option that increases the number of door sensors to five and adds in a wireless camera.
 There is also an ultimate kit that covers 10 doors and includes two cameras for $600.
 Xfinity also offers no-interest, 24-month financing for the system cost, so you can spread the cost of either system over time when you sign up for the two-year monitoring contract.
 Monitoring is provided by COPS Monitoring.